 As with anything of this nature, the speed and guarantee of a buyer comes at a cost to the seller; usually an expected discount of 25% from market value.

 Although this ‘quick cash’ model doesn’t suit every homeowner, it does have its place within the property industry.

-However, what potential customers of property buying companies need to realise is without any form of regulation other than an association set up by a number of companies within the industry, namely the NAPB (National Association of Property Buyers), they run the risk of dealing with a potential scam company, or a company advertising falsely.
+However, what potential customers of property buying companies need to realise is without any form of regulation other than an association set up by a number of businesses within the industry, namely the NAPB (National Association of Property Buyers), they run the risk of dealing with a potential scam company, or a one advertising falsely.

 What do homeowners need to look out for?